ibm-cloud-docs/EventStreams/eventstreams152.md

     The URL of the API is unique to each service instance and must be retrieved from the <code>kafka_http_url</code> property of a service credentials object or service key.
 Previously this URL was retrieved from the <code>kafka_rest_url</code> property of the application's VCAP_SERVICES.

 * **Authentication**<br/>
-    In addition to the previously supported method of placing an API key in the X-Auth-Token header, clients can now also authenticate using either Basic Auth or a bearer token
+    In addition to the previously supported method of placing an API key in the X-Auth-Token header, clients can now also authenticate using either Basic Auth or a bearer token.

 * **Methods**<br/>
     Messages are sent by POSTing a request to a single method with the path <code>/topics/&lt;topic_name&gt;/records</code>.
 This replaces the previous path <code>topics/&lt;topic_name&gt;</code>.